Travertine Care and Maintenance Tips

 What is Travertine

-Travertine is a calcareous stone and is a compacted version of limestone.
+Travertine is a calcareous stone — a compacted form of limestone.
 It often has a fibrous or concentric appearance and is most commonly white, tan, cream, or variations of these colors.
 The stone is characterized by pitted holes and troughs in its surface.
-When used for natural stone flooring, showers, or backsplashes, these holes may be filled with grout. travertine fill or left open, depending upon the desired look.
+When used for natural stone flooring, showers, or backsplashes, these holes may be filled with grout, travertine fill, or left open, depending upon the desired look.